Why Am I Not Losing Weight Even Though I Eat Healthy?

 Insulin helps your cells absorb glucose from the bloodstream for energy.
 When cells become resistant to insulin's signal, glucose remains in circulation longer, prompting your body to produce even more insulin.

 The problem?
 High insulin levels promote fat storage, especially around the abdomen, and make it harder for the body to access stored fat for fuel.
 Even if you're eating "clean," if your insulin response is dysregulated, your body remains in fat-storing mode.
+Research has shown that baseline fasting insulin levels are inversely associated with weight changes over time — meaning higher insulin resistance predicts less weight loss even in people following the same diet.

 Insulin resistance can develop gradually over years, often present long before blood sugar levels become elevated enough to flag on standard labs.
 Early signs include stubborn belly weight, energy crashes after meals, intense carbohydrate cravings, and difficulty feeling full.